 How was the benefit amount listed on my 1099-G form calculated?

-Benefit amoounts listed on the 1099-G tax for are based on the payment records maintained by Department’s benefit system, which calculates all benefits a claimant was issued in 2021.
-Please note that all amounts are pre-tax.
-View an example of how UI compensation is calculated
+Benefit amounts listed on the 1099-G are based on the total payments issued in 2023.
+View an example of how UI compensation is calculated.

 A 1099-G does not get corrected when the claimant was put in overpayment and repaid the money in the same tax year.
-The IRS has instructions on how this is addressed on the tax filing.
-All requests must include the claimant's full name and the last 4 of the social security number.
+The IRS has instructions on how this is addressed on the tax filing..